-Each Rocketship school will be structured differently from a traditional elementary school.
-Although staff members will hold multi-subject credentials, senior teachers will also specialize in Literacy or Math.
+Rocketship will be structured differently from a traditional elementary school.
+Teachers will hold multi-subject credentials and at Rocketship, we use a teaming approach with our instructional staff.
+This teaming approach means that teachers have their own instructional home-room, however, the students move to different teachers throughout the day.
+The students have a teacher each day who focuses primarily on literacy instruction who is integrated with science and/or social studies instruction and a teacher that is focused primarily on math instruction that is also integrated with science and/or social studies instruction.
 Many researchers have found that an early focus on these core skills have long-term effects on student achievement.
-(Adams, 1990; Schenk et. al, 1980; McGill-Franzen, 1987) Advantages of specialized elementary schools include deeper content knowledge, a team structure allowing better collaborative focus, improved teacher retention, easier transition to middle school, and more flexibility in student grouping.
+(Adams, 1990; Schenk et. al, 1980; McGill-Franzen, 1987) Advantages of elementary schools that follow the teacher teaming focus include deeper content knowledge, a team structure allowing better collaborative focus, improved teacher retention, easier transition to middle school, and more flexibility in student grouping.
 (Chan and Jarman, 2004; Bowser, 1984; Findley, 1966; NEA, 1965) We believe that specialization will allow teachers to focus deeply on their subject matter and their students, helping them to intervene with struggling students earlier and more effectively.